If you’re ready to take your skills up a notch, consider taking a few moments to craft a nonprofit leadership philosophy for the coming year.

 - Strengthen your self-confidence, self-identity, security

-- Help you discover how (and whether) your values align with those of your organization & your team
+- Help you discover how (and whether) your values align with those of your organization and your team

-Values can also help you develop the philosophy that drives how you lead.
+Values can also help you develop a philosophy that drives how you lead.

 My Leadership Philosophy

-The foundation of your leadership philosophy are your beliefs about human nature that align with personal values.
-Below are five statements that can help you build your philosophy and some examples for each.
+At the foundation of your nonprofit leadership philosophy are your beliefs about human nature that align with personal values.
+Below are five statements that can help you build your philosophy and an example for each.

 - I believe [insert your values] …